rickbergfalk/postgrator/readme.md

   |- 002.undo.optional-description-of-script.sql
   |- 003.do.sql
   |- 003.undo.sql
+  |- 004.knex.optional-description-of-script.js
   |- ... and so on
 ```

-The files must follow the convention [version].[action].[optional-description].sql.
+The files must follow the convention [version].[action].[optional-description].[sql|js].

 **Version** must be a number, but you may start and increment the numbers in any way you'd like.
 If you choose to use a purely sequential numbering scheme instead of something based off a timestamp,
 you will find it helpful to start with 000s or some large number for file organization purposes.

 **Action** must be either "do" or "undo".
 Do implements the version, and undo undoes it.
+Knex uses knex to do or undo it.

 **Optional-description** can be a label or tag to help keep track of what happens inside the script.
 Descriptions should not contain periods.